lstsgroup/vibrant/_sources/Resonance_Raman_spec.md.txt

 &end rtp
 ```

-The final static resonance Raman intensities are reported in 10 $^{-30}$ cm $^2$ /sr. The absorption spectrum frequencies are reported in eV and the intensities are reported in atomic units.
+The final static resonance Raman intensities are reported in 10 $^{-30}$ cm $^2$ per molecule/system.
+The absorption spectrum frequencies are reported in eV and the intensities are reported in atomic units.

 ## b) MD-based RR intensities